 Dr. Jennifer Bergeron Carlson grew up in South Burlington, VT.
 She attended Bates College in Maine.
 She completed her medical degree at the University Of Vermont College of Medicine.
 Dr. Carlson performed her internship and residency training at the University of Utah.
 She remained in Utah for 3 more years as a clinical instructor in the Pediatric Emergency Department.
 She joined Pediatric Medicine in July, 2009.
+In her free time Dr. Carlson coaches young skiers for Mansfield Nordic Club and mentors young girls through Girls on the Run.
+Her passion is traveling the world and exploring new places with her family.

 Dr. Friesen (Dr. Brad) is a graduate of the Penn State College of Medicine.
 He completed his training in Pediatrics at the University of Vermont and joined the practice in the summer of 2001.
 He has a special interest in sports medicine.